rosipapa/colab/README.md

 This project focuses on clustering mall customers based on their behavior, preferences, and spending patterns.
 K-Means algorithm, is an algorithm that iteratively assigns data points to clusters, optimizing them for distinct characteristics.
 To determine the optimal number of clusters was used the Elbow Method, a visual aid that identifies the point of maximum within-cluster sum of squares.

+Benford Law for First Digit

+This project explores Benford's Law, a phenomenon stating that in naturally occurring numerical datasets, smaller digits (1, 2, 3) are more likely to be leading digits.
+Utilizing statistical tests such as the chi-square test and p-value analysis, it assesses how well real-world datasets conform to this law.
+The chi-square test determines the statistical significance of any deviations observed, while the p-value indicates the probability of obtaining such results by chance.
+This analysis offers valuable insights into data integrity and potential irregularities.